Undergraduate Course: Old Testament Texts 2 (BIST10053)

 Student Learning Experience Information:

 The course has weekly meetings with sessions in two-hour blocks.
 All sessions are seminar based and interactive, with the instructor providing seminar leadership for some sessions, while students take the lead in the remaining sessions.
 Active participation in discussion is expected of all those on the course.
-Students will demonstrate their achievement of the intended learning outcomes through participation in discussion, a substantial essay on a linguistic topic, and the final examination.
+Brief pieces of weekly prepratory writing form a 'portfolio' which contributes to assessment.
+Students will demonstrate their achievement of the intended learning outcomes through these, participation in discussion, a substantial interpretative essay investigating a particular passage or problem from the set text, and the final examination.

 Entry Requirements (not applicable to Visiting Students)